Santa Barbara, Pangasinan: Economy

 The poverty rate in Santa Barbara is high as the average income is even lower than the regional poverty threshold.
 But food self-sufficiency has saved its town folks from sliding to the ranks of the very poor.

 Although a large part of Santa Barbara is fast getting urbanized, the main economic activity remains to farm.
 Rice remains its main crop with 6,662 ha or close to all its total tillable lands devoted to rice farming.
 The second most important crop is mango of which the town is famous as the home of age-old Philippine mango seedling nurseries, a veritable home industry in town.

 Rice and mango are the only crops that are raised in all its 29 barangays.
 The third most important crop in a variety of vegetables followed by corn.
 Legumes and root crops are grown in small quantities.

 Their livestock includes cattle, carabao, hogs, goats, and dogs.
 They likewise raise native chickens for their food and some poultry farms commercially produce chicken layers and broilers.

 Out of the farm produce, Santa Barbara has developed its own food processing industry that includes the making of rice cakes like latik and suman, nata-de coco making, and pickles from different fruits.

 It likewise has a highly developed clay tile and pottery industry coupled with non-farm-based processing industries like candle and soap making and the making of hollow blocks for construction.
 The town has one industrial plant, the Ginebra San Miguel gin manufacturing plant in Tebag West barangay along the national highway towards Dagupan.

 The town's business and trading center in and around the public market features a variety of wholesale and retail and other services establishments from farm inputs to construction materials.
 The market serves as the place where its people buy their needs and sell their produce.
 Transportation between the commercial center and the many barangays is served by a large fleet of individually owned tricycles.

 Santa Barbara's close proximity to Urdaneta City, has, however, constrained the growth of its trading sector.

 Urban development

 Also owing to its suburban location and easy access to three nearby cities, Urdaneta, San Carlos, and Dagupan, Santa Barbara has attracted subdivision developers, both for middle-class and low-cost markets.
-As of mid-2008, it has attracted to its territory eight different housing projects including subdivisions developed by the company owned by Senate President Manny Villar and a pilot Gawad Kalinga housing project for the very poor embarked by the town government and its private sector partners.
+As of mid-2008, it has attracted to its territory eight different housing projects including subdivisions developed by the company owned by Senate President Manny Villar, particularly Camella Homes, and a pilot Gawad Kalinga housing project for the very poor embarked by the town government and its private sector partners.